projectceladon/celadon-documentation/source/tutorials/test-strategy/test-strategy.rst

 System functional testing is executed in a cumulative manner.
 The weekly functional test suite is focused on features moved to verify state and is validated on weekly releases.

-* Full coverage for features in JIRA.
-* Validation is conducted on internal builds and JIRA is raised to the internal JIRA.
-* All jaised internal JIRAs are synced to external JIRA.
+* Coverage for for all the features defined.
+Validation is conducted on internal builds and issues reported are synced to external JIRA.

 .. figure:: images/jira-bridge.png
     :align: center